petepm/petepm.github.io/music/synchronized-seasoning/eigenvalue.md

 pretty damn great, but we won't talk about that.

-I happened to have filmed some silly footage along the way to put together a video for the song.
+I happened to have filmed some silly footage along the way to put together a [video](https://youtu.be/NLVX7r_P0Po) for the song.
 If you look closely, you can probably notice age differences between the various clips, complete with gray/less hair.

-This little guy is available as a free download from bandcamp: https://petepeterson.bandcamp.com/track/eigenvalue
+This tune is also available as a free download from bandcamp: https://petepeterson.bandcamp.com/track/eigenvalue